-Actually, there is no one-size-fits-all answer to this question.
-It really depends on the three factors discussed above.
+There is no one-size-fits-all answer to this question.
+It depends on the three factors discussed above.

-However, US Small Business Administration suggests marketing spending to be 7% to 8% of the revenue.
-Companies can also take a look at other companies in their industry.
+However, US Small Business Administration suggests marketing expenditure be 7% to 8% of the revenue.
+Companies can also take a look at other companies in their industry as a reference.

 According to CMOSurvey, companies on average spend 6.5% to 8.5% of their revenue on marketing.
-This varies according to the industries.
+This varies according to industry.

 Consumer Services and Education sectors spend the most on marketing, as shown in the figure below.

-Considering all the factors and industry average, it shouldn’t be that difficult to decide how much to spend on digital marketing.
+After considering all the factors and the industry average, it shouldn’t be that difficult to decide how much to spend on digital marketing.

 3. How to Allocate Digital Marketing Budget in 2019?